Thinkersbluff/CR6Community-Marlin_TB/README.md

 *Support for the [BTT SKR board](https://damsteen.nl/blog/2020/11/25/how-to-btt-skr-cr6-installation) is available.*

-*At least one CF Release 6 user has confirmed that the v4.5.3 firmware configuration also supports the Creality v1.1.03 (ERA) board.*
+* The v4.5.3 firmware configuration also supports the Creality v1.1.03 (ERA) board.*

 ### Development and compile-it-yourself